-As far as quantification is concerned, conceptually one wants an estimate of revenue effects holding GDP constant in the sense that these estimates should not consider the feedback effect of GDP on tax revenues.
+As far as quantification is concerned, conceptually we want an estimate of revenue effects holding GDP constant, that is the feedback of GDP on tax revenues should not be considered.
 Measures were generally quantified this way in the sources.
 This is particularly important for measures with a large potential influence on economic activity, such as changes in the value added tax rate, as a consideration of feedback effects would typically lead to an overestimation of the response of economic activity.
 Tax changes are quantified in nominal terms.

 When different estimates for the magnitude of a particular tax change were available in the sources, information about the implementation details in the legislation and other documents was used in deciding what figure to take.
 The confrontation of several sources helped cross-checking estimates in order to reduce the noise that could be introduced by the political process.
-At the same time, inconsistencies can arise from the methods for quantification of revenue effects used in different sources (or in the same source over time), but in practice the fact that the sample is restricted to recent years helps mitigate this issue.
+At the same time, inconsistencies can arise from the use of different methods for the quantification of revenue effects in different sources (or in the same source over time), but the fact that the sample is in practice restricted to recent years helps to mitigate this issue.

 The legislated tax changes considered are confined to measures with an expected effect on economic activity.
 This criterion led in particular to the exclusion of the securitization of tax revenues, implemented by the Portuguese government in 2003.
-This was a financial operation enacted in order to fulfil the budget deficit target and, although it affected tax revenues as recorded in national accounts, it did not impact the amounts actually paid by economic agents.3 Consequently, it is unlikely to have directly affected economic activity.